 Verification Methods will Differ Slightly among Individual Stream Restoration Projects.
 The level of detail needed for verification will be based on the type of project (natural channel design, regenerative stormwater conveyance, and removal of legacy sediments), as well as the size, complexity, and landscape position of the proposed project.
-The stream assessment methods that are being developed by USFWS (2012) include a post construction checklist which may serve as a useful guide to develop project specific verification methods .
+The stream assessment methods that are being developed by USFWS (2012) will provide specific guidance on the selection of the appropriate verification methods and will include a post construction checklist which may serve as a useful guide to develop project specific verification methods .
 The value of using this approach is that it ties together the assessment, design and project goals to the verification process.

 Maintenance and Monitoring in Performance.
-Regular inspections and maintenance of stream restoration projects are critical to ensure their pollutant removal performance is maintained and extended over time, as well as to maintain other local design objectives (e.g., habitat improvement, channel stability, and landscape amenity).
-Therefore, a core verification principle is to ensure that stream restoration projects are installed and maintained properly over their design life to qualify for their pollutant removal rates.
+Regular inspections and maintenance of stream restoration projects are critical to ensure their benefits in preventing sediment and nutrient pollution is maintained and extended over time, as well as to maintain other local design objectives (e.g., habitat improvement, channel stability, and landscape amenity).
+Therefore, a core verification principle is to ensure that stream restoration projects are installed and maintained properly over their design life to qualify for their sediment and nutrient reduction credit .
 To ensure this, verification protocols are needed to define (1) the frequency for field verification of stream restoration practices and (2) the process for downgrades if maintenance is not performed.
 All qualifying projects must have a designated authority responsible for development of a project maintenance program that includes routine maintenance and long-term repairs.
 The stream assessment method being developed by USFWS (2012) may serve as a useful guide to define maintenance triggers for stream restoration projects as well as the Rapid Stream Restoration Protocol that is under development.
 Again these tools are part of a comprehensive approach to stream restoration design that includes assessment, design and monitoring.
 The monitoring is the actual part of verification which can be used to determine if the project is functioning as designed.
 If it is not functioning as designed, then the monitoring data may be used to identify factors such as improper construction or the need for maintenance.

 Utilize Existing Maintenance and Inspection Frameworks.
 The existing MS4 and 404 Permit/401 Certification inspection and maintenance framework and local sediment control regulations for hundreds of communities in the Bay watershed should be the foundation of any stream restoration verification system for the Bay TMDL.
 Routine maintenance data collected under these frameworks will ultimately inform the verification process described in #8.
 In addition, maintenance and inspection included in state and federal agricultural cost-share programs should be incorporated into verification of non-urban stream restoration projects.
 The Habitat Goal Implementation Team (Habitat GIT) will work with the state and federal regulatory agencies to determine how their existing maintenance and inspection programs can support the Chesapeake Bay Program.